Greylag goose: Behaviour

 Greylag geese are largely herbivorous and feed chiefly on grasses.
 Short, actively growing grass is more nutritious and greylag geese are often found grazing in pastures with sheep or cows.
 Because of its low nutrient status, they need to feed for much of their time; the herbage passes rapidly through the gut and is voided frequently.
-The tubers of sea clubrush (Bolboschoenus maritimus) are also taken as well as berries and water plants such as duckweed (Lemna) and floating sweetgrass (Glyceria fluitans).
+The tubers of sea clubrush (Bolboschoenus maritimus) are also taken as well as fruits and water plants such as duckweed (Lemna) and floating sweetgrass (Glyceria fluitans).
 In wintertime they eat grass and leaves but also glean grain on cereal stubbles and sometimes feed on growing crops, especially during the night.
 They have been known to feed on oats, wheat, barley, buckwheat, lentils, peas and root crops.
 Acorns are sometimes consumed, and on the coast, seagrass (Zostera sp.) may be eaten.
 In the 1920s in Britain, the pink-footed goose "discovered" that potatoes were edible and started feeding on waste potatoes.
 The greylag followed suit in the 1940s and now regularly searches for tubers on ploughed fields.
 They also consume small fish, amphibians, crustaceans, molluscs and insects.